Rod Laver: Personal life

 On 27 July 1998, Laver suffered a stroke while being interviewed by ESPN-TV in the United States for their SportsCentury 20th Century sports retrospective series.
 He was hospitalised for a month and suffered from memory and speech difficulties after the stroke, but recovered over the course of the following year.

 In 1966, Laver married Mary Benson in San Rafael, California.
 Born Mary Shelby Peterson in Illinois, she was a divorcee with three children and ten years his senior.
 Together, they had a son named Rick.
 The family lived at various locations in California including Rancho Mirage, Corona del Mar, a ranch near Santa Barbara and Carlsbad.
 Mary Laver died in November 2012 at the age of 84 at their home in Carlsbad.
 Since 2018, he has been living with his partner Susan Johnson, a widow from Florida.

 In 1985, Laver's cousin was killed in the crash of Delta Air Lines Flight 191; the latter's son survived the crash.

-Laver resides in Carlsbad, California, and attended San Diego Chargers games on occasion.
+Laver resides in Carlsbad, California, and attended Los Angeles Chargers games on occasion.
 On 1 October 2017, he was inducted into the Southern California Tennis Hall of Fame.